-Nathaniel Efthimiou is the founding Music Director of Orchestra Contempo, the Assistant Conductor of Boston Civic Symphony, and the Assistant Director of Music at Park Street Church in downtown Boston.
-He was recently named a contestant in the 2021 Donatella Flick LSO Conducting Competition and will be featured in Aurelia Productions’ “Il Sogno del Podio.”
+Award-winning conductor Nathaniel Efthimiou is the founding Music Director of Orchestra Contempo, Cover Conductor of Rhode Island Philharmonic, Assistant Conductor of Boston Civic Symphony, and Assistant Professor at Berklee College of Music.
+He was recently granted an award by Georg Solti Foundation U.S. as well as participated in the 2021 Donatella Flick LSO Conducting Competition.

 In 2015, he won the James Conlon Conducting Prize at the Aspen Music Festival and School where he spent two summers as a conducting fellow studying with prominent teachers such as Robert Spano, Larry Rachleff, and Hugh Wolff.
 In 2018, a performance he conducted of Strauss’s ‘Don Juan’ with the Aspen Conducting Academy Orchestra was featured on American Public Media’s Performance Today.
 He has conducted orchestras such as the Bohuslav Martinů Philharmonic Orchestra and the Aspen Festival Orchestra and has covered the Plymouth Philharmonic Orchestra and the Rhode Island Philharmonic under Steven Karidoyanes and Bramwell Tovey, respectively.
 In 2017, he completed an Artistic Administration internship with the Memphis Symphony Orchestra, where he assisted newly appointed principal conductor, Robert Moody, and served as a member of the symphony’s artistic team.
 In the opera pit, he has participated in masterclasses with Nicolas McGegan and Patrick Summers, and he has assisted productions ranging from Debussy’s Pelleas et Melisande, Puccini’s Gianni Schicchi, and Donizetti’s L’elisir d’amore.